otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac/README.md

 ---

-### Task 2 - Course CRUD Tests

-Create a test file for the `Course` resource covering these five scenarios:

-1. Create a course
-2. Get all courses
-3. Get a course by ID
-4. Update a course
-5. Delete a course

----

-### Task 3 - Security Analysis ⚠️ Self-Directed
+### Task 2 - Security Analysis ⚠️ Self-Directed

 In `week-06-security-considerations.md`, analyse the security implications of exposing a list of all available endpoints via `/api/endpoints`.

 ---

-### Task 4 - Restrict the Endpoints Route ⚠️ Self-Directed
+### Task 3 - Restrict the Endpoints Route ⚠️ Self-Directed

 Refactor `/api/endpoints` so it is only accessible when **both** of the following are true: